19hours/sg-statutes/Acts/Health Sciences Authority Act.md

 11\.—(1) Subject to the provisions of this Act, the functions, objects and duties of the Authority shall be —

-(a) to regulate the import, manufacture, sale, disposal, transport, storage, possession and use of cosmetics, medicines, medical devices and other health-related products and tobacco products in accordance with the written laws;
+(a) to regulate the manufacture, import, export, sale, supply, advertisement and use of health products, tobacco products, radioactive materials and irradiating apparatuses in accordance with the applicable written laws;

+[15/2007 wef 01/11/2007]

-(b) to conduct technological assessments of medicines, cosmetics, medical devices and other health-related products for the purpose of determining their efficacy, safety and suitability for consumption and use in Singapore and to advise the Government thereon;
+(b) to conduct technological assessments of health products for the purpose of determining their quality, safety, efficacy and suitability for consumption and use in Singapore and to advise the Government thereon;

+[15/2007 wef 01/11/2007]

 (c) to collect and co-ordinate the collection of blood from donors and to test, process and distribute such blood and the products thereof for the purpose of building and maintaining a safe and adequate national blood supply;